twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt13-32-dealing-with-the-five-spiritual-faculties-and-five-hindrances%zh.rst

 Again, Sayadaw explained these two hindrances with Ven.
 Soṇa (Koḷivīsa) from the Aṅguttara Nikāya—Soṇa Sutta, the Book of the Sixes (AN.
 6.55 Soṇasuttaṃ).
 The simile the Buddha explained to Soṇa was playing a lute but Sayadaw using the Burmese harp—not the western harp.
 When the strings of the lute/harp are neither too tight nor too loose and adjusted to a balance pitch is easy to play with a pleasant music.
 If the strings are too tight or too loose will has the opposite result—i.e., not easy to play and unpleasant sounds arise.
 In the same way, if viriya is aroused too forcefully leads to restlessness and if the energy is too lax leads to laziness.
 So, the Buddha taught him resolved on the balancing of energy would achieve evenness of the five spiritual faculties and taking up with the object or keeping up with the nimitta as mentioned by Sayadaw in this talk.]

-Let your effort in between the extreme of too much or too relax, and practice with the balanced effort.
+Allow your efforts to be practiced with a balanced effort between the extremes of too much or too much relaxation.
 Contemplate their anicca and returning to the impermanence of the khandha if restlessness and laziness come in.
 This will see the khandha with magga.
 I’ll talk about the balancing art of the Dhamma.

    | 1.
 Make adjustment of confidence (saddhā) and wisdom (paññā).
    | 2.
 Make adjustment of effort (viriya) and concentration (samādhi).
    |

 The amount of mindfulness (sati) is never over like the other factors.
 Making an able adjustment will discern impermanence.
 Out of mindfulness is the working of delusion (moha).

 There, the Buddha reminded us to have sati all the time.
-Some have strong faith (saddhā) but no wisdom that they have respect on things which should pay much attention to it—for example, on the form of the Buddha or Buddha images.
+Some have strong faith (saddhā) but no wisdom that they have respect on things which should not pay much attention to it—for example, on the form of the Buddha or Buddha images.
 Their faith and respect don’t reach to the wisdom (ñāṇa) Buddha.
 Taṇhā comes in with over faith.
 They are in the wrong direction without encountering a good teacher, because wisdom is retreated.

 Over paññā become a cunning person (clever and deceitful).
 With the excessive factors kilesa creeps in to the practice.
 With the evenness of the five spiritual faculties, the impermanence of the phenomena fit in together.